Minnesota

 Private Plans

-Employers may opt out of the state plan in favor of a private plan.
+Employers may opt out of the state program in favor of a private plan.

 A private plan must: